jontromanab/fetchpy/README.md

 ```

 ## Using the arm and torso ##
 The arm and torso combined also makes a 8DOF manipulator where 7DOF is associated with the arm and 1 extra DOF is from the prismatic joint of the torso.
 The system calculates a 8DOF IK solution for planning with arm and torso.
-All the valid commands for arm manipulation can also be executed on this manipulator too.
-Though there are no named configurations for arm and torso, it can be easily incorporated. e.g. To plan and execute a trajectory defined by joint configuration:
+All the valid commands for arm manipulation can also be executed on this manipulator too.  e.g. To plan and execute a trajectory defined by joint configuration:
 ```
 angle = ([0.3, 0.35, -0.5,0.5,0.75,-0.55,0.78,0.9])
 robot.arm_torso.PlanToConfiguration(angle, execute = True)
 ```
+Though there are no named configurations for arm and torso, it can be easily incorporated.
+**Beware: If you are controlling the robot in Gazebo, there is a bug in Fetch simulation controller(only).
+While planning for arm and torso and coming back to planning for arm, the torso suddenly goes down to 0.0 position.
+This bug is reported in** https://github.com/fetchrobotics/robot_controllers/issues/32